mattkinsey/bucky/docs/source/usage.md

 # Usage

 ## Creating Input Graphs
+**Note: this section will be updated, but first awaiting updates by APL**

 This section outlines the required structure of the input graph.
 The Bucky model does not do any data manipulation, smoothing, or correcting to the data it receives from the graph (by design).
 If data needs to be manipulated or corrected, it should be done before it is placed on the graph.

 An example script for creating the input graph for the US is provided in `make_input_graph.py`